informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 Most of the light client logic resides in the verifier, where commits for a header are actually verified.
-In order to abstract over all the data in the Tendermint data structures, we use a set of traits that include only the information absolutely necessary for the light client.
+In order to abstract over all the data in the Tendermint data structures, we use a set of traits that provide only the information absolutely necessary for the light client.
 From this perspective, we have the following traits.